tmux-plugins/tmux-prefix-highlight/README.md

 features requests won't get implemented by the project maintainers.
 We still welcome discussions and community pull requests, though.

+**Looking for Maintainer**: I haven't been using TMUX for a while now and I feel like I'm not serving the comunity well by being the maintainer of this plugin.
+If you're interested in maintaning this plugin, please reach out.

 ---

 Plugin that highlights when you press tmux prefix key.
 Inspired by